(*Editor’s note: There is a March 2021 pandemic update at the end of this article.)

 We first went to Mazatlan around 2006 on a week-long vacation from work.
 It’s changed a lot since then.

 Mazatlan snagged top spots on retirement lists for the last few years in a row.
 And yet, it’s not as jammed with Americans and Canadians as other large Mexican cities, such as Puerto Vallarta.
-Mazatlan still feels more authentic – more Mexican — for now.
+Mazatlan still feels more authentic – more ‘Mexican’ — for now.
+There is a sense of community among expats.
+The city itself also has many smaller communities throughout various neighborhoods.

 Let’s now get to the specific ways this city looks so good to expats and retirees!